emmaclinton/emmaclinton.github.io/twit/RE-Dorian-Report.md

 ## Unplanned Deviations from the Protocol

 There is certainly room for uncertainty in the selection of keywords in this analysis.
-In addition, the fact that not all tweets (in fact, the majority of tweets) are not geotagged means that much information is left out in this analysis.
+In addition, the fact that not all tweets (in fact, the majority of tweets) are not geotagged means that much information is left out in this analysis (roughly 700 tweets had spatial information associated with them, compared to several thousand tweets that contained the search keywords).
 Wang et al. (2016) also did not include information about the GIS platform that they used in their kernel density analysis, meaning that it is likely that this analysis differs from the original study.

 Additionally, it was necessary to remove some tweets that were on the outer edge of the 3000mi search radius, as there were very few of them and they threw off the scale of the analysis.